102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Sell Market Order

 A sell market order is an instruction to sell shares at the current market price.
-Like buy market orders, sell market orders are typically filled very quickly, but there is no guarantee that you will get the exact price you were hoping for.
+Like buy market orders, sell market orders are typically filled very quickly, but there is no guarantee that you will get the exact price you hoped for.

 Limit Order Sell